tdowrick/ScouseTom/Experimental_Design_First_experiments_were__.md

 ## Experimental Design

-First, experiments were carried out in resistor phantoms to characterise the system, using similar methods to those used to evaluate other systems in the literature, enabling comparisons to be drawn.
-Subsequently, experiments using the system in all four applications described previously
+First, experiments were carried out in resistor phantoms to characterise the system using similar methods to those used to evaluate other systems in the literature, enabling comparisons to be drawn.
+Subsequently, experiments using the system in all four applications previously described, and the performance evaluated in each case.
+In some cases, the data were collected during the course of other studies, but evaluation of the performance of the system in each case was not the focus in these cases.